joveteo/trading-view-scripts/README.md

 # TradingView Scripts & Strategies

-A collection of custom TradingView Pine Script™ indicators and strategies for technical analysis and algorithmic trading.
-This repository contains professionally developed tools with comprehensive documentation, statistics tracking, and risk management features.
+Collection of custom TradingView Pine Script™ indicators and strategies for technical analysis and algorithmic trading.

 ## 📚 Table of Contents